 The common loon is a duck-like sea bird with a thick, pointed bill and a distinctive black-and-white checkered pattern during breeding season.
 It visits the Chesapeake Bay in autumn and late winter to feed on open waters.

 The appearance of the common loon varies depending on the time of year.
 During breeding season, loons have a distinctive black-and-white checkered back and “necklace” around the throat.
 The head and bill are black.
-In winter, loons have a mostly blackish black and a pale gray bill.
+In winter, loons have a mostly blackish back and a pale gray bill.
 The white throat has an irregular black indentation.
 Loons have a thick, dagger-like bill that it holds straight ahead and large, webbed feet.
 Their long body grows 28 to 36 inches long, and their wingspan reaches an average of 58 inches.

 The common loon feeds heavily on menhaden and other small fish.
 It constantly hunts throughout the day.
 To find prey, it peers below the water’s surface, then dives below the water to chase it down.
 Loons feast throughout autumn to hold themselves over during their winter molt, when they cannot swim or fly.
 When they return to the Bay in late winter, loons once again eat large amounts of fish in preparation for their return flight to the north.